-The Laureates shall be considered a civic appointment and one of honor.
+The Laureates are considered a civic appointment and one of honor.
 The Laureate program is designed to acknowledge the work and contributions of local artists.
-The selected artists will receive a year’s commitment for exposure and community support for the work they do and a $500 monetary award.
+The selected artists receive a year’s commitment for exposure and community support for the work they do and a $500 monetary award.
 In turn, the Laureates will complete new work inspired by Murfreesboro, exhibit their practice and expertise at city events, and complete several community outreach arts related projects that will target non-traditional and/or under-served audiences during their tenure as Laureate.
 Laureates serve for one year with an optional one-year renewal.

 To be considered for the Laureate Program candidates must live or work in Murfreesboro, fill out the requisite program application, and agree to the responsibilities of the Laureate.

 The Cultural Arts Laureate Program was founded with the intent to give experienced individual artists an opportunity to share their talents with their community, offer youth citizens and emerging artists role models within their own community, and to encourage and nurture the growing arts and creative culture in Murfreesboro.
 The desired outcomes of this initiative are that each year the selected Laureates will use their creative practice to impact their community in a way that they find rewarding and continue to give time to after their term, that this program will encourage artists to set goals within their own community, that the community will be best served by the arts, and lives will be enriched by the work the Laureates accomplish.